Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

-Here we $\kappa^{\prime}=\kappa+\frac{N_2-N_0-2N_1}{2}$ and $c_1$ is the first Chern class.
-Again the pre-factor given by the $k/2$-th power of $x^{(0)}_i, x_i^{(2)}$ and $q$ is absorbed into the redefinition of $z$ in the generating function.
-On the other hand, $q^{\frac{k^2}{2}}$ can not be absorbed into any redefinition of parameters.
-Thus the wall-crossing formula of the index \eqref{eq:indth} is derived by the wall-crossing formula of $k$-vortex partition function, but not exactly same.
+Here $\kappa^{\prime}=\kappa+\frac{N_2-N_0-2N_1}{2}$ and $c_1$ is the first Chern class.
+Again, the prefactor given by the $k/2$-th power of $x^{(0)}_i$, $x_i^{(2)}$, and $q$ is absorbed into the redefinition of $z$ in the generating function.
+On the other hand, $q^{\frac{k^2}{2}}$ cannot be absorbed into any redefinition of parameters.
+Thus, the wall-crossing formula of the index \eqref{eq:indth} is derived from the wall-crossing formula of the $k$-vortex partition function, but is not exactly the same as the generating function: rather, it differs from it by a factor of $q^{k^{2}/2}$.